falcopackages/.github/profile/README.md

 - [django-pgclone](https://github.com/Opus10/django-pgclone)
 - [coltrane](https://github.com/adamghill/coltrane)

 Have any questions or suggestions?
-Open a new [discussion](https://github.com/orgs/falcopackages/discussions).
+Open a new [discussion](https://github.com/orgs/falcopackages/discussions).<br>
 Need help with your Django project?
-Feel free to reach out to [me](https://github.com/Tobi-De) at [tobidegnon@proton.me](mailto:tobidegnon@proton.me).
+Feel free to reach out to [me](https://github.com/Tobi-De) at [tobidegnon@proton.me](mailto:tobidegnon@proton.me).<br>
+If you find these tools helpful, consider [buying me a coffee](https://buymeacoffee.com/oluwa.tobi) to support my work! ☕